-Why The Modern Iud Might Be The Best Birth Control For You
+Why IUDs Might Be The Most Effective Birth Control

 Long-acting reversible contraception (LARC) is a popular, error-proof form of birth control that's helpful for women with irregular or heavy bleeding.
 Learn about the options.

-Now, thanks to decades of advanced scientific and medical research, women and men are fortunate to have more choices than ever—each with different benefits and risks.
+Having some control over pregnancy isn't exactly a novel idea.
+The practice of contraception has an interesting history dating back thousands of years.
+Thanks to decades of advanced scientific and medical research, women and men are fortunate to have more birth control choices than ever—each with different benefits and risks.

-LARCs include the copper or progestin IUDs and the implant (under the skin), which are all methods of contraception that women can use for an extended length of time.
+LARCs include the copper or progestin IUDs (intrauterine devices) and the implant (under the skin), which are all methods of contraception that women can use for an extended length of time.
 Unlike the pill, which a woman must remember to take at the same time every day, a LARC is inserted (or implanted) once and is highly effective for three, five, or up to 10 years without any daily effort.
 A LARC is more error-proof, more effective, and often better tolerated than the hormonal birth control pill.

 How does an IUD work?